Suraj-Singh-hooda/aws-nuke/README.md

 4. The Account Alias must not contain the string `prod`.
 This string is hardcoded and it is recommended to add it to every actual production account (eg `mycompany-production-ecr`).
-5. The config file contains a blocklist field.
-If the Account ID of the account you want to nuke is part of this blocklist, *aws-nuke* will abort.
-It is recommended, that you add every production account to this blocklist.
+5. The config file contains a blacklist field.
+If the Account ID of the account you want to nuke is part of this blacklist, *aws-nuke* will abort.
+It is recommended, that you add every production account to this blacklist.
-6. To ensure you don't just ignore the blocklisting feature, the blocklist must contain at least one Account ID.
+6. To ensure you don't just ignore the blacklisting feature, the blacklist must contain at least one Account ID.
 7. The config file contains account specific settings (eg. filters).
 The account you want to nuke must be explicitly listed there.
 8. To ensure to not accidentally delete a random account, it is required to specify a config file.
 It is recommended to have only a single config file and add it to a central repository.
-This way the account blocklist is way easier to manage and keep up to date.
+This way the account blacklist is way easier to manage and keep up to date.

 Feel free to create an issue, if you have any ideas to improve the safety